Sajaki/PBWoW3ext/README.md

 PBWoW 3 Extension for phpBB 3.1
 =========

-Extension for phpBB 3.1 to enhance the PBWoW 3 style with additional functionality.
+Extension for phpBB 3.1 to enhance PBWoW 3.2 style with additional functionality.

 ## Version
 3.0.5b